 Auto-fetched .

-WR.DO appears to have several advantages over Lua.sh, particularly in popularity and licensing.
+Both Lua.sh and WR.DO have their unique strengths and serve similar purposes effectively.
 Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS.
 However, they differ in their additional technology choices: Lua.sh uses PHP, Vue, Laravel while WR.DO leverages Typescript, JSX, Next.js.